jm7n7/deep-learning-final-project/README.md

 1. Ensure the datasets are uploaded to the specified Google Drive paths.
 2. Mount Google Drive in the Colab notebooks.
-3. Run the notebooks in the following order (independent pipelines):
+3. Run the notebooks in the following order:

-   - Run `YOLO_Deepsort.ipynb` for full tracking and metric evaluation.
+   **Training Phase:**
-   - Run `Faster_RCNN.ipynb` for detection baselines.
+   - Run `Faster_RCNN.ipynb` to train the person detector (or use pre-trained weights).
-   - Run `SimilarityModel.ipynb` to train the Re-ID feature extractor.
+   - Run `SimilarityModel.ipynb` to train the Siamese network for person re-identification.

+   **Tracking Phase (Independent Pipelines):**
+   - Run `YOLO_Deepsort.ipynb` for YOLOv8 + DeepSort tracking pipeline.
+   - Run `tracker.ipynb` for Faster R-CNN + Siamese network tracking pipeline (requires trained models from above).